alanmeeson/sqlite-haystack/README.md

   Similarly, for the vss_search step,  we currently only provide a limit on the number of documents to retrieve.
 There are probably more configuration options worth exposing.

+## Limitations

+- 1GB limit to the vector index size.
+- Not available for Windows:  The sqlite-vss package currently doesn't have a windows release, so neither does this.